roiguri/My-Cook-Book/docs/project-tracking.md

 ## 📋 Next Steps
 - Manager dashboard:
-  * Are you sure modal
   * Preview and edit recipes
   * Improve page style
+  * Add message and confiramtion modals
 - New Feature: Automation of propose a recipe
 - Personal component library
 - Focus on users